GerryLarios/unique-files-bot/README.md

 # PDF-unique-bot

-Un bot que checa si un pdf está repetido.
+A bot that checks if a pdf is repeated.